 ADP Employment Change in the United States averaged 69.28 Thousand from 2001 until 2022, reaching an all time high of 4648 Thousand in June of 2020 and a record low of -19133 Thousand in April of 2020.
 This page provides the latest reported value for - United States ADP Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States ADP Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-ADP Employment Change in the United States is expected to be 160.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate ADP Employment Change in the United States to stand at 219.31 in 12 months time.
-In the long-term, the United States ADP Employment Change is projected to trend around 150.00 Thousand in 2020, according to our econometric models.
+ADP Employment Change in the United States is expected to be 400.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States ADP Employment Change is projected to trend around 210.00 Thousand in 2023, according to our econometric models.